opencredit/badgeos/readme.txt

 = 1.4.4 =
 * Improved checks to prevent accidental achievement type switching when editing achievement types.
+* Check if in multisite before trying to use multisite functions.
 * Added missed internationalization strings and updated pot file.
 * Inline documentation corrections.